 - (a) Benchmark Replacement.
 If Fannie Mae determines that a Benchmark Transition Event and its related Benchmark Replacement Date have occurred prior to the Reference Time in respect of any determination of the Benchmark on any date, the Benchmark Replacement will replace the then-current Benchmark for all purposes relating to the Notes in respect of such determination on such date and all determinations on all subsequent dates. - (b) Benchmark Replacement Conforming Changes.
 In connection with the implementation of a Benchmark Replacement, Fannie Mae will have the right to make Benchmark Replacement Conforming Changes from time to time. - (c) Decisions and Determinations.
-Any determination, decision or election that may be made by Fannie Mae pursuant to this Section titled "Effect of Benchmark Transition Event," including any determination with respect to a tenor, rate or adjustment or of the occurrence or non-occurrence of an event, circumstance or date and any decision to take or refrain from taking any action or any selection, will be conclusive and binding absent manifest error, may be made in Fannie Mae's sole discretion, and, notwithstanding anything to the contrary in the documentation relating to the Notes, will become effective without consent from any other party.
-For purposes of whether a Benchmark Replacement or Benchmark Replacement Adjustment can be determined by Fannie Mae, if a Benchmark Replacement or Benchmark Replacement Adjustment alternative is, in the sole judgement of Fannie Mae, not administratively feasible, whether due to technical, administrative or operational issues, then such alternative will be deemed not to be determinable. - (d) Certain Defined Terms.
-As used in this Section titled "Effect of Benchmark Transition Event": - "Benchmark" means, initially, Compounded SOFR; provided that if a Benchmark Transition Event and its related Benchmark Replacement Date have occurred with respect to the then-current Benchmark, then "Benchmark" means the applicable Benchmark Replacement selected by Fannie Mae. - "Benchmark Replacement" means the Interpolated Benchmark; provided that if Fannie Mae cannot determine the Interpolated Benchmark as of the Benchmark Replacement Date, then "Benchmark Replacement" means the first alternative (other than the current Benchmark) set forth in the order below that can be determined by Fannie Mae as of the Benchmark Replacement Date: - (1) the sum of: (a) Term SOFR and (b) the Benchmark Replacement Adjustment; - (2) the sum of: (a) Compounded SOFR and (b) the Benchmark Replacement Adjustment; - (3) the sum of: (a) the alternate rate of interest that has been selected or recommended by the Relevant Governmental Body as the replacement for the then-current Benchmark for the applicable Corresponding Tenor and (b) the Benchmark Replacement Adjustment; - (4) the sum of: (a) the ISDA Fallback Rate and (b) the Benchmark Replacement Adjustment; - (5) the sum of: (a) the alternate rate of interest that has been selected by Fannie Mae as the replacement for the then-current Benchmark for the applicable Corresponding Tenor giving due consideration to any industry-accepted rate of interest as a replacement for the then-current Benchmark for U.S. dollar denominated floating rate securities at such time and (b) the Benchmark Replacement Adjustment;
+Any determination, decision or election that may be made by Fannie Mae pursuant to this Section titled "Effect of Benchmark Transition Event," including any determination with respect to a tenor, rate or adjustment or of the occurrence or non-occurrence of an event, circumstance or date and any decision to take or refrain from taking any action or any selection, will be conclusive and binding absent manifest error, may be made in Fannie Mae's sole discretion, and, notwithstanding anything to the contrary in the documentation relating to the Notes, will become effective without consent from any other party. - (d) Certain Defined Terms.
+As used in this Section titled "Effect of Benchmark Transition Event": - "30-day Average SOFR" with respect to any U.S. Government Securities Business Day, means: - (1) the 30-day compounded average of SOFR as published on such U.S. Government Securities Business Day at the Reference Time; or - (2) if the rate specified in (1) above does not so appear, the applicable compounded average of SOFR as published in respect of the first preceding U.S. Government Securities Business Day for which such rate appeared on the FRBNY's Website. - "Benchmark" means, initially, 30-day Average SOFR; provided that, if a Benchmark Transition Event and its related Benchmark Replacement Date have occurred with respect to the then-current Benchmark, then "Benchmark" means the applicable Benchmark Replacement selected by Fannie Mae. - "Benchmark Replacement" means the first alternative (other than the current Benchmark) set forth in the order below that can be determined by Fannie Mae as of the Benchmark Replacement Date: - (1) the sum of: (a) the alternate rate of interest that has been selected or recommended by the Relevant Governmental Body as the replacement for the then-current Benchmark and (b) the Benchmark Replacement Adjustment; - (2) the sum of: (a) the ISDA Fallback Rate and (b) the Benchmark Replacement Adjustment; - (3) the sum of: (a) the alternate rate of interest that has been selected by Fannie Mae as the replacement for the then-current Benchmark giving due consideration to any industry-accepted rate of interest as a replacement for the then-current Benchmark for U.S. dollar denominated floating rate securities at such time and (b) the Benchmark Replacement Adjustment. - "Benchmark Replacement Adjustment" means the first alternative set forth in the order below that can be determined by Fannie Mae as of the Benchmark Replacement Date: